-COM364 Advanced Organizational Communication and Strategic Leadership 3 Credits

-This course is an in-depth exploration of the communication strategies and leadership methodologies that drive successful organizational outcomes.
-Building upon the foundations laid in COM265, this course explores advanced concepts of leadership communication, emphasizing the development of strategic initiatives to engage internal teams and external stakeholders.
+COM364 Advanced Organizational Communication and Strategic Leadership 3 Credits course explores advanced concepts of leadership communication, emphasizing the development of strategic initiatives to engage internal teams and external stakeholders.
 Students will analyze the nuances of executive-level communication, study the impact of leadership styles on organizational culture, and design comprehensive communication plans that align with organizational goals and values.
 Through interactive case studies, simulations, and project-based learning, students will refine their skills in persuasive communication, crisis management, and building a collaborative and inclusive environment that fosters innovation and drives change.